Chen Xingxu: Early life and education

 Chen Xingxu was born on 31 March 1996 in Shenyang, Liaoning, China.
 He was recruited by a scout when he was 3 years old in the park, and began to shoot advertisements.
 He shot his first TV series at the age of 4.
+Although Chen Xingxu was born in Shenyang, his mother works in Beijing, so she brought him to Beijing and let him study in elementary school at Beijing Haidian District Foreign Language Experimental School.
+He was later enrolled in Beijing Dance Academy Affiliated High School where he completed his middle and high school.
+In 2014, Chen Xingxu was admitted to the Central Academy of Drama with first place in the performance department.

 Chen enrolled in the Performance Department (Acting Department) of the Central Academy of Drama in 2014 and graduated in 2018.

 Career

+In 1999, Chen Xingxu was discovered by scouts while playing in a zoo and shot a series of commercials.